Castleblayney: Transport

 The town is served by Bus Éireann, Ulsterbus and several private coach companies.

 A €120m by-pass from Castleblayney to Clontibret opened on 5 November 2007, linking Castleblayney directly to the M1 Motorway and to Dublin.
 The bypass consists of 16 kilometres of 2+1 carriageway.

 Castleblayney is no longer served by railway.
 Castleblayney railway station opened on 15 February 1849, closed to passengers on 14 October 1957, and finally closed altogether on 1 January 1960.

 Arts and culture

 The Íontas Arts & Community Resource Centre is an arts and community facility located in a purpose-built facility in the town.
 It offers a wide range of arts activities, including drama, music and dance.

 Sport

-The local Gaelic Athletic Association club, Castleblayney Faugh's GAC, was founded in November 1905.
+The local Gaelic football club, Castleblayney Faughs GFC, was founded in November 1905.
+Castleblayney Hurling Club was founded in 1906.

 There are also two soccer clubs located in Castleblayney, Blayney Academy FC formed in 2010 and Blayney Rovers FC.

 Education

 The town has two second-level schools, Our Lady's Castleblayney and Castleblayney College.
-The latter is a co-educational school which had a €5 million extension built recently.

 There are five national schools in Castleblayney; Scoil na gCailíní, Scoil Mhuire na mBuachaillí, Convent Junior School, The Central School and Gaelscoil Lorgan.